2025–26 Eastern Washington Eagles men's basketball team

-The 2025–26 Eastern Washington Eagles men's basketball team represents Eastern Washington University during the 2025–26 NCAA Division I men's basketball season.
-The Eagles, led by second-year head coach Dan Monson, play their home games at Reese Court in Cheney, Washington as members of the Big Sky Conference.
+The 2025–26 Eastern Washington Eagles men's basketball team represented Eastern Washington University during the 2025–26 NCAA Division I men's basketball season.
+The Eagles, led by second-year head coach Dan Monson, played their home games at Reese Court in Cheney, Washington as members of the Big Sky Conference.

 Previous season

 The Eagles finished the 2024–25 season 10–22, 6–12 in Big Sky play, to finish in eighth place.
 They were defeated by Northern Arizona in the first round of the Big Sky tournament.

 Preseason

-On October 22, 2025, the Big West Conference released their preseason coaches and media poll.
+On October 22, 2025, the Big Sky Conference released their preseason coaches and media poll.
 Eastern Washington was picked to finish tied for fifth in the coaches' poll and eighth in the media poll.